-- Then e-mail that list, along with one member designated as an official chapter liaison, to Jeff Schatzki, SABR's Director of Operations, and Leslie Heaphy, SABR Director.
+- Then e-mail that list, along with one member designated as an official chapter liaison, to Marisa Elliot, SABR's Manager of Chapter/Partner Relations, and Leslie Heaphy, SABR Director.

 - SABR's Board of Directors will consider the proposal at its next meeting and contact the liaison if the chapter is approved.